jeremysinger/capabilitiesforcoders/compiler_errors/capability_misuse.rst

      return (__cheri_fromcap void *)(value + offset);
    }

-which allows to cast from capability-enanbled pointer to a plain one.
+which allows to cast from capability-enabled pointer to a plain one.